As Puerto Rico Officials Testify Before Congress, Documents Show PREPA Ignored Internal Advice About Whitefish Contract

 He said the mutual aid system would not have worked for Puerto Rico because it is not part of the continental U.S.

 "I think we need to revise mutual aid agreements in terms of PREPA.
 PREPA doesn't have a neighbor.
-The only neighbor is St Thomas... they were devastated as well," he said.
+The only neighbor is St Thomas ... they were devastated as well," he said.

 Asked if there was a misunderstanding in Puerto Rico about the nature of mutual aid agreements, Ramos said, "What I am saying is that Puerto Rico is not part of the continental USA so that the concept of neighbor companies coming to the aid gets changed.
 The market basically sets the rate."